-You can enjoy 2016's Year of the English Garden whichever month you visit.
-Whether you find yourself with crispy autumn leaves underfoot, blazing sunshine overhead (or both) there’s sure to be an English garden grown just to suit.
+No matter what time of year you visit England, there's going to be a stunning garden ready for you to visit, whether you find yourself with crispy autumn leaves underfoot, blazing sunshine overhead (or both).
 With more public gardens than anywhere else on the planet you’ll have plenty to choose from too, but here’s our pick for each season to get you started…

 Down in the warm, wet climate of Cornwall, the first shoots of spring appear a little earlier than in the rest of the country.
 At the Eden Project daffodils, bluebells and violets brighten up the outdoor gardens, whilst delicately fragrant rock roses find the perfect conditions to bloom inside the Mediterranean Biome.